 About Northwell Health

 Northwell Health (formerly North Shore-LIJ Health System) is New York State’s largest health care provider and private employer.
 With 21 hospitals and nearly 450 outpatient practices, we serve 8 million people in the metro New York area and beyond.
 Our 61,000 employees work to change health care for the better.
 We’re making breakthroughs in medicine at the Feinstein Institute.
-We’re training the next generation of medical professionals at the visionary Hofstra Northwell School of Medicine and the School of Graduate Nursing and Physician Assistant Studies.
-And we offer health insurance through CareConnect.
+We’re training the next generation of medical professionals at the visionary Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and the School of Graduate Nursing and Physician Assistant Studies.
 For information on our services in more than 100 medical specialties, visit Northwell.edu.

 For media queries, please contact: